CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 8.2.
 Arbitration; Waiver of Class Action

-.sec=If you have a dispute with Coinbase, we will attempt to resolve any such disputes through our support team. <strong>If we cannot resolve the dispute through our support team, you and we agree that any dispute arising under this Agreement shall be finally settled in arbitration, on an individual basis in accordance with the American Arbitration Association&#39;s rules for arbitration of consumer-related disputes and you and Coinbase hereby expressly waive trial by jury</strong>.
+.sec=If you have a dispute with Coinbase, we will attempt to resolve any such disputes through our support team. <strong>If we cannot resolve the dispute through our support team, you and we agree that any dispute arising under this Agreement shall be finally settled in arbitration, on an individual basis in accordance with the American Arbitration Association&#39;s rules for arbitration of consumer-related disputes and you and Coinbase hereby expressly waive trial by jury.
 The arbitration shall take place in San Francisco, California, in the English language and the arbitral decision may be enforced in any court.
 At your request, hearings may be conducted in person or by telephone and the arbitrator may provide for submitting and determining motions on briefs, without oral hearings.
 The prevailing party in any action or proceeding to enforce this agreement shall be entitled to costs and attorneys&#39; fees.
 Additionally, you hereby waive your right to participate in a class action lawsuit or class-wide arbitration.

 8.3.
 Time Limitation on Claims